To enhance creativity, keep your research team fresh

-Category: Environment Hits: 1Network scientists address the effect of team freshness on the originality and multidisciplinary impact of produced work, by systematically investigating prior collaboration relations between team members.
+Category: Environment Hits: 4Network scientists address the effect of team freshness on the originality and multidisciplinary impact of produced work, by systematically investigating prior collaboration relations between team members.
 Among other things, their study reveals that papers of fresher teams are significantly more effective than those of older teams in creating studies of higher originality and greater multidisciplinary impact.

 Read more https://www.sciencedaily.com/releases/2021/05/210511123856.htm